 In many guides and blogs, the beach village of Mahahual in Mexico is recommended as an undiscovered gem on the Caribbean coast.
 That sounded like music to us, but we are not that crazy about the beach town ourselves.
 Why we wouldn’t recommend Mahahual?
-And which bounty beach alternative do we recommend?
+And which bounty beach alternative we found on both Airbnb and Booking.com?
 Continue reading to find out!

 The positive sides of Mahahual

 The beach village is little more than a small coastal strip with a clear blue sea.
 A sea with a beautiful coral reef just off the coast and an even more beautiful reef at a sailing distance from the beach.
 It is the perfect place for wonderful days lazing by the beach, interspersed with snorkeling and diving.
 Along the beach, massages are offered for the ultimate relax experience.
 The prices range from 20 to 30 (US) dollars per hour.